lunaris/lunaris.github.io/_posts/2015-04-10-controlled-value-semantics-in-scala.md

 The private case class buys us appropriate `equals` and `hashCode` implementations, but the trait hides the unwanted `copy` and `apply` methods from the consumer.
-The trait's companion object provides the `create` factory method, meaning that the trait can in effect be treated as a concreate type.
+The trait's companion object provides the `create` factory method, meaning that the trait can in effect be treated as a concrete type.

 Note: the `toString` method will be slightly off (mentioning the private `Account_` type as opposed to the public `Account` trait), but this is